njaladan/NESmerize/README.md

 - [x] refactor the opcode switch completely [low priority]
 - [x] have a instance variable for "extra cycle" flag
 - [ ] use a function for detecting upper byte overflow?
 - [ ] once running nes roms, remove unofficial opcode implementations
+- [ ] move enums and initializer lists to separate file

 ### Current to-dos